 Measuring the wrong KPIs may paint an inaccurate picture of your eCommerce store’s performance.
 Vanity metrics, for instance, can make your company look good to others, but they do little to move the needle or inform future strategies.

 A typical example of a vanity metric is tracking page views, but not conversions.
 Knowing how many people visit your pages is great; however, it doesn’t indicate whether your visitors are becoming new customers or if your landing pages are effective.

 As your company meets important eCommerce metrics, you’ll need to adjust your KPIs to reflect newfound growth.
-It’s normal to take time to reach your goals, however, having objectives to work towards keeps both you and your team members motivated.
+It’s normal to take time to reach your business goals, however, having objectives to work towards keeps both you and your team members motivated.